-NOTE: You may submit a combination of the above types of examples to best serve your application.
-Total examples must not exceed the maximum amount allowed in a single format (for example, 3 images and 2 minutes of video can be submitted).
-Contact a Program Advisor with questions about the maximum about of support materials.

-• Completed Inventory Form (available in the online application).
+- 3 pages of critical writing or documentation.
+Do not submit testimonials or reference letters. - NOTE: You may submit a combination of the above types of examples to best serve your application.
+Total examples must not exceed the maximum amount allowed in a single format (for example, 3 images and 2 minutes of video can be submitted). - Completed Inventory Form (available in the online application).
 Use this form to list information about the image, video, audio, or text files you are uploading.